penggle/kaptcha/README.md

 kaptcha - A kaptcha generation engine.

-This repo is the copy of http://code.google.com/p/kaptcha/ and publish to maven central
+This repo is the copy of http://code.google.com/p/kaptcha/ and published to maven central
 ```
 <dependency>
   <groupId>com.github.penggle</groupId>